GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

         kubectl delete deployment hello-server

-The manual steps in this testing section were only to test the setup.
-The attestation later in this procedure will not be manually created as you did here, but will be created by Spinnaker as part of the continuous delivery process.
+The manual steps in this testing section are only to test the setup.
+The attestation later in this procedure is not manually created as you did here, but is created by Spinnaker as part of the continuous delivery process.

 ## Building the application